How will the rise of Artificial Intelligence (AI) impact news brands and the news media industry?

-AI is by no means a new phenomenon.
-The term was coined in the 1950s and mostly referred to developing computer systems to mimic the way that humans use reasoning to solve simple problems.
+“Artificial intelligence” is a term first used in the 1950s to describe computer systems that could be designed to mimic the way that humans use reasoning to solve simple problems.

 AI is already part of our everyday

-My Facebook and LinkedIn feeds are curated by unseen AI that learn about my content preferences based on what I’ve liked in the past, and demographic traits such as my age and gender.
-Netflix suggests what I should watch next based on my viewing trends, offering me categories such as “shows with a strong female lead” or “more shows like The Good Place”.
-These AI make it easier for me to find the content I’m interested in and hide content that is unlikely to capture my attention.
-I save time on selecting my next TV show and the company benefits from increasing customer enjoyment of the platform, which in turn boosts watch time and brand affinity.
+These AI make it easier for users to find the content they’re interested in and hide content that is unlikely to capture their attention.
+Consumers save time on selecting their next TV show and the company benefits from increasing customer enjoyment of the platform, which in turn boosts watch time and brand affinity.

-There’s truth to the claim that AI is impacting how consumers access news media, especially on social media and search engines.
-Facebook’s algorithm suggests news articles to me based on the mastheads and channels that I’ve shown preference for in the past, or on topics that are likely appealing to me based on my search history and social media interactions.
+AI is impacting how consumers access news media, especially on social media and search engines.
+Facebook’s algorithm suggests news articles to users based on the mastheads and channels they’ve shown preference for in the past, or on topics that are likely appealing based on search history and social media interactions.

 There will be benefits for journalists: companies like Forbes have begun experimenting with how its AI (“Bertie”) can help suggest article topics, sources and images to writers, and even put together simple drafts.